rssor/fs_xgspon_mod/README.md

 By convention the documentation below uses `GPON227000fe` to refer to the serial of the FS.com device and `HUMA12ab34cd` to refer to the serial of your ISP's ONT.

+## Usage - Slot Override Only (KPN)

+Slot override only mode is intended For ISPs that allow you to bring your own devices and register the serial, typically the only action necessary might be to move the Ethernet UNI slot.

+1. Download the mod from [the Releases page](https://github.com/rssor/fs_xgspon_mod/releases) and extract it on a device with L2 connectivity to the module
+2. Obtain the serial for the FS.com ONU, either by emailing your FS.com rep, or using the [serial brute forcing](#serial-brute-forcing) functionality of this tool
+3. Run the [overrideslot](#override-eth-uni-slot) command with the information required by your ISP (almost certainly slot 1)

 ### Installation

+NOTE: Certain ISPs can skip full installation and use only the [overrideslot](#override-eth-uni-slot) command.

 Ensure that you're sitting adjacent to the stick on the network and that you have an address in the `192.168.100.0/24` subnet.
 The stick is at `192.168.100.1`.
 Ensure that your machine is configured to accept conncections on port `8172` (you may need to add a firewall allow rule for this!).
 Activating the mod for a single boot only requires one command:

-NOTE: Certain ISPs can skip full installation and use only the [`overrideslot`](#override-eth-uni-slot) command.

 ```
 # ATT